turingschool/front-end-curriculum/projects/module-3/stretch.md

 1. Choose one category from the "Stretch Technologies" section below
 1. Meets the specs listed below under **MVP**.

+This application must be deployed by the time it is submitted for evaluation.

 ### MVP

 Your application needs to be summarized with a **minimum viable product**.
 What is the _smallest_ set of features to give the user a way to accomplish the goal of the application?